-Michal Matouš Senior Associate in the Corporate Team, Wolf Theiss, Prague, Czech Republic
+Michal Matouš Senior Associate, Wolf Theiss, Prague, Czech Republic

-Robert Pelikán Partner and Counsel, Wolf Theiss, Prague, Czech Republic
+Robert Pelikán Partner, Wolf Theiss, Prague, Czech Republic

 On 1 January 2021, an extensive amendment to Act no. 90/2012 Coll., the Business Corporation Act became effective in the Czech Republic.
 The amendment relates to the various areas of the corporate law in the Czech Republic.
-Among other things, it substantially modifies the legal framework for civil delicts of directors in corporate insolvency and relevant sanctions.
+Among other things, it substantially modifies the legal framework for civil delicts of directors1 in corporate insolvency and relevant sanctions.
 The particular changes brought about in the amendment concern disqualification of a director, obligation of a director to return benefits based on his or her service agreement (clawback) and statutory guarantee for debts of the company.